toshiakiasakura/pharma_bayes/want2understand/Readme_first.txt

 #####  4.Tryptophan制限-modelbased.pdf #####
 Sorry, i do not understand this article much .

-Method : Basic q-learning method ( as is 3. )
+Method : Basic q-learning method introducing punishment.

 #####  5.Miyazaki-2018.pdf #####
 Serotonin effect on the time scale of reward prediction in terms of prob. of reward,